WalidFerjani2/jambonz-gke-deployment/README.md

 #### What is Kubernetes?

 Think of Kubernetes as a smart system that automatically manages your applications.
 Instead of manually starting, stopping, and monitoring each piece of software, Kubernetes does it for you.
-It's like having an orchestra conductor that makes sure all your applications (the musicians) are playing together harmoniously.
+It's like having an orchestra conductor that makes sure all your applications (= the musicians) playing together harmoniously.

 Here are the basic building blocks: